Wolverine971/9takes/src/blog/people/techies/Peter-Thiel.md

 ## The Loyalist's Complex Web of Relationships

-Peter Thiel's relationships offer a fascinating glimpse into his complex personality.
+Peter Thiel's relationships offer a glimpse into his complex personality.
 His fallout with Elon Musk during the PayPal days, where Musk was ousted while on vacation, shows the ruthless side of Thiel's business acumen.
 Yet, paradoxically, Thiel maintains friendships with individuals who hold opposing political views, such as Reid Hoffman and Eric Weinstein.

 This ability to maintain relationships across ideological divides is a testament to the Type 6's capacity for nuanced thinking.
 It also reflects their desire to understand different perspectives, perhaps as a way of staying informed and secure in a complex world.